sahajre/goFAQ/README.md

 ## How to try Go programming?

-As a starter, use the Go playground: https://play.golang.org/.
-Recently, there is another similar un-official service: https://goplay.space/
+As a starter, use the [Go playground](https://play.golang.org/).
+Recently, there is another similar [un-official service](https://goplay.space/)

-You can also download and install the required tools on you local machine from https://golang.org.
+You can also download and install the required tools on you local machine from [Go website](https://golang.org/).

 ## Which are the new concepts in Go in comparison with other langauges like C, C++, python, JavaScript, etc.?
 OR